frank-mitchell-com/jsonpp/README.md

   `JsonPullParser` instance to other methods by itself.
 As long as no client calls `next()`, it will preserve all state of the last event.

-* Internally JSONP deals directly with code points.
+* Internally JSONPP deals directly with code points.
 JSONP, as far as I can tell, sticks with `char`s and surrogate pairs.

 * JSONPP flags errors with a `SYNTAX_ERROR` event instead of throwing exceptions.